fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Define a component responsible for formatting a single course called <i>Course</i>.

-The component structure of the application can be for example the following:
+The component structure of the application can be, for example, the following:

 <pre>
 App